Additional information courtesy of Christine Simm

 Built: ??, Littlehampton

-1857: Completed by ??, Littlehampton as ELIZA CHARLOTTE.
-Registered at Hull (H??).
+1857: Completed, possibly by Henry Harvey & Sons, Littlehampton as ELIZA CHARLOTTE.

 11.1869: Hull registry closed.
 Registered at Grimsby (GY266).